What Backpacking Southeast Asia Actually Feels Like

 Southeast Asia taught me adaptability faster than anywhere else I've traveled.

-The less tightly you cling to control, the better your experience usually becomes.
+The less tightly I held onto control, the better the experience became.

 The humidity is relentless.